rjbs/QA-LarryWall/README.md

 [Larry Wall](https://en.wikipedia.org/wiki/Larry_Wall) is the creator of Perl, `rn`, `patch`, and other revolutionary monstrosities.
 He's smart, funny, and full of interesting things to say.
-I will be acting as host, asking him questions.
+I will be acting as host and asking him questions.
 My goal is to have great questions that coax the most interesting answers possible out of him.